The Wilderness Within

 Wild By Law

-The Wilderness Act, signed into law 50 years ago in September of 1964, set aside millions of acres as wilderness, describing wilderness as “an area where the earth and its community of life are untrammeled by man.”
+The Wilderness Act, signed into law more than 50 years ago in September of 1964, set aside millions of acres as wilderness, describing wilderness as “an area where the earth and its community of life are untrammeled by man.”

-Earthjustice has successfully enforced this law numerous times, including in July of 2014 when legal action pressured the Idaho Dept. of Fish and Game to suspend a wolf-killing program in the Frank Church-River of No Return Wilderness.
+Earthjustice has successfully enforced this law numerous times, including in 2014 when legal action pressured the Idaho Dept. of Fish and Game to suspend a wolf-killing program in the Frank Church-River of No Return Wilderness.

 The wolf OR7 is a descendant of the wolves targeted by Idaho.